galaxyproject/planemo/docs/_writing_collections.rst

     --input "$input"
     #end for

-or using the single form of this expression:
+or using the single-line form of this expression:

 ::